 Overview

-install LabWindows and points out what resources we have found to be most useful in learning LabWindows.
+This document shows how to install LabWindows and points out what resources we have found to be most useful in learning LabWindows.
 If you are already familiar with ANSI C, LabWindows will be very easy to learn.
 If you follow the exercises provided, it will take roughly one day to reach the level of proficiency needed to begin development for the OpenPET project.

 Installation